aurelia/aurelia.github.io-old/_harp/get-started.md

 >**Note:** The Aurelia Framework isn't tied to jspm or SystemJS.
 You can implement your own loader and handle package management any way you want.
 However we do think jspm/SystemJS is the best ES6-oriented solution today and it's our recommended approach, so our default bootstrapper provides this behavior for you.
 More options will be available soon.

-Once we have our module loader and its configuration, we just load the `aurelia-bootstrapper` module with a call to `System.import`.
+Once we have our module loader and its configuration, we set the `baseUrl` to point to the location of our compiled code.
+Then we just load the `aurelia-bootstrapper` module with a call to `System.import`.
 When the bootstrapper loads it inspects the HTML document for _aurelia_ attributes.
 In this case it will find that the body has an `aurelia-app` attribute.
 This tells the bootstrapper to load our _app_ view-model and its view and then compose them as an Aurelia application in the DOM.

 Wait a minute....we don't have an _app_ view-model or view.
 Ummm...WHAT NOW!?